Hosting Canada Testing & Review Methodology

 That’s downtime and it’s what we want to avoid.

-We use Pingdom to track our top 10 hosts via automated testing.
+We use Pingdom to track our highest-rated web hosting providers via automated uptime monitoring and ping-testing.
 We test if the site is up 50 times per minute (yes minute) 24/7.
 We’ve tracked that data over the last year to get some great long term data.

 Take a look at our chart.
 The green circles are what you’re looking for.
 Yellow or red indicate sites going down.